tbshill/goparsec/README.md

 # goparsec

 This is a simple combinatoric parsing library written in Go.
+If you have never heard of combinatoric parsing, checkout my blog post: https://medium.com/braden-shill-cs-review/combinatoric-parsing-with-golang-1f5b4af10324

 ```go
 package main